Public Holidays in Lithuania 2026 – National & Public Holidays

-Lithuania observes a mix of national, cultural, and Christian holidays.
-Some are fixed by law, while others—like Easter—vary each year.
-In 2025, several holidays fall on Sundays, and they are not typically moved to weekdays.
+Lithuania observes a mix of national, cultural, and Christian public holidays.
+Some holidays are fixed by law, while others—such as Easter—change each year.
+Unlike many countries, Lithuania generally does not move holidays that fall on weekends to weekdays.

 Overview of Public Holidays in Lithuania